 Digital audio samples represent discrete points.
 Between these points, the reconstructed analog waveform can exceed 0 dBFS by several dB.
 These inter-sample peaks are invisible to standard sample-peak meters but cause real distortion in D/A converters and lossy encoders.
-TruePeak Guard catches them all with a 48-tap Kaiser-windowed sinc filter running at 4x oversampling.
+TruePeak Guard catches them all with a 48-tap Kaiser-windowed sinc filter running at 4x oversampling — always on, at negligible CPU cost.

 A standard limiter sees sample values.
 But when a D/A converter reconstructs the analog waveform using sinc interpolation, the curve between samples can exceed the digital ceiling.
 This is especially problematic after lossy encoding (AAC, MP3) which adds its own inter-sample peaks.
 TruePeak Guard uses the same mathematics as the converter itself to predict and prevent these overages.